bokunwang1/intsgd/README.md

 ### Training ResNet18 on Cifar-10 dataset

-An example of the slurm script can be:
+An example of the slurm script is:

 ```
 #!/bin/bash --login